evanafonseka/New-M8s-Network/README.md

 ### Other (Not as Preferred)
 ```
 git clone https://github.com/evanafonseka/New-M8s-Network.git
-pip install -r requirements.txt
+pip3 install -r requirements.txt
-python main.py
+python3 main.py
 ```

-Open up http://localhost:4000/ on your browser (or the postman collection)
+Open up `http://localhost:4000/` on your browser (or the postman collection)

 ## API Endpoints